wisniewskikr/rep_cq5/Cq5-helloWorld-htmlForm-validation-tests/Readme.txt

-CQ5 AND HELLO WORLD (HTML TAG "FORM" WITH VALIDATION AND TESTS)
+CQ5 AND HELLO WORLD (HTML TAG "FORM" WITH VALIDATION AND ALL KIND OF TESTS)